xephora/Threat-Remediation-Scripts/AskPartnerNetwork/readme.md

 ### Description

 I created an automated script to remove AskPartnerNetwork.
-This script does not require CrowdStrike to run, however, I did create this script for CrowdStrike.
-The script was made because Crowdstrike does not know how to interpret environmental variables properly.
-If you experience any issues running the script, feel free to drop in an issue.